vishrutss/embedded_assignment_1/README.md

 If button A was pressed the randomize function is called.
 If button B was pressed the complement function is called and a delay of 0.5 seconds is applied so that button presses are ignored.
 If no button is pressed normal life steps are taken.

+I did notice one thing.
+At the start when I call the randomize function before the main loop it always generates the same board pattern.
+But when I press button A it generates a new random board pattern.
+I am not sure why this happens.
+I tried to debug it but could not figure it out.

 I referred the following repositories to help me with this assignment:

 https://github.com/pdx-cs-rust-embedded/poll-button/blob/main/src/main.rs